Reading Your Form 1099-R

 Why do I have more than one Form 1099-R?

 CalSTRS issues a separate form for each type of benefit disbursed.
 Service Retirement and Disability Allowance (Coverage A) are examples of benefit types.
 View an example of the form.

 Is my income tax return affected if I was overpaid a benefit and have a repayment plan?

 - Repayments received in 2015 for overpayment in 2015 have been factored into the calculation of your box 1 amount.

 - Repayments received in 2015 for overpayments prior to 2015 are not reflected in box 1.

 - IRS prohibits CalSTRS from changing any amounts from prior tax years.

 - See the Gross Distribution (box 1) on the sample form.

-- CalSTRS sends an acknowledgment letter for the total amount received in 2014 for prior year overpayment(s).
+- CalSTRS sends an acknowledgment letter for the total amount of repayments received in 2015 for prior year overpayment(s).